So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 I’m not being paid to tell you this, but you should seriously consider it forming as PTA because of the overall better structure and resources the organization provides.

-If you’re not familiar with the differences between PTA and PTO, then you should first familiarize yourself with them in order to make an informed decision and not automatically count out PTA based on anything other than first hand knowledge.
+If you’re not familiar with the differences between PTA and PTO, then you should first familiarize yourself with them in order to make an informed decision and not automatically count out PTA based on anything other than first hand knowledge and research for yourself.

 Because the difference between starting a PTA and PTO is similar to starting out out a hike on the Appalachian Trail with a GPS and a map versus with nothing at all.